Missouri First Informer Broadcasters Act

 In 2016, Missouri approved Senate Bill 732, known as the "First Informer Broadcasters Act," which recognizes the potential need for broadcasters to restore, repair or resupply facilities used for broadcasting essential disaster-related public information programming following a disaster.

-In accordance with SB 732, SEMA and the Missouri Department of Public Safety have established a program for training and certifying broadcast engineers and technical personnel to allow them to act as first informer broadcasters if the need arises.
+In accordance with SB 732, the Missouri Department of Public Safety and the Missouri Broadcasters Association have established a basic training and certification program for broadcast engineers and technical personnel to allow them to act as first informer broadcasters if the need arises.
+The program emphasizes personal safety when restoring or resupplying broadcast facilities and equipment in areas affected by an emergency or a disaster.

-Upon completion of the program, approved broadcast engineers and technicians are eligible to receive an ID card certifying that such broadcasters – to the extent practicable and consistent with public safety and not inhibiting recovery efforts – may be allowed by state and local governmental agencies to access to areas affected by an emergency or disaster for the purposes of restoring, repairing or resupplying facilities or equipment critical to the ability of a broadcaster to acquire, produce and transmit essential emergency or disaster-related public information programming.
-This includes repairing and maintaining transmitters and generators, and transporting fuel for generators.
+Upon completion of the program, approved broadcast engineers and technicians are eligible to receive an ID card certifying that such broadcasters – to the extent practicable and consistent with public safety and not inhibiting recovery efforts – may be allowed by state and local governmental agencies to access areas affected by an emergency or disaster for the purposes of restoring, repairing or resupplying facilities or equipment critical to the ability of a broadcaster to acquire, produce and transmit essential emergency or disaster-related public information programming.
+This includes repairing and maintaining transmitters and generators and transporting fuel for generators.

 To become a certified first informer broadcaster a broadcast engineer or technician must be employed by a Missouri broadcast outlet and pass an online criminal record background check conducted by the Missouri State Highway Patrol.